abramschon/Masters/IsingModel/README.md

 We then determine the variables computationally.

 ## Wolfram Language in Jupyter
-We use the this [package](https://github.com/WolframResearch/WolframLanguageForJupyter) to allow us to use the Wolfram Language in Jupyter.
+We use this [package](https://github.com/WolframResearch/WolframLanguageForJupyter) to allow us to use the Wolfram Language in Jupyter.
 In short:
 - Clone the repo

     `git clone https://github.com/WolframResearch/WolframLanguageForJupyter.git`